Aviation safety: Jetliners

 The fatal accident rate fell from 3.0 per million flights for the first generation to 0.9 for the next, 0.3 for the third and 0.1 for the last.

+However, certain aircraft have higher-than-average hull loss rates, such as the F28, MD-11, Concorde, and A310 due to various circumstances and/or design decisions.
+According to Boeing's Statistical Summary of Commercial Jet Airplane Accidents 1959–2024, the F28 has a hull loss rate of 4.62 per million flights.
+This is significantly higher than similar aircraft of its era, such as the 737-100/200 and DC-9, which have loss rates of 1.78 and 1.45 respectively.
+Similarly, the A310 and MD-11 have unusually high hull loss rates, with the A310 having the highest fatal hull loss rate and the MD-11 having the highest overall rate of all widebody commercial airliners.
+In the 1959–2003 edition, the Concorde is listed as having a hull loss rate of 11.36 per million flights as a result of its low number of flights.
+Consequently, its loss rate is higher than both the DC-8 and 707 (which have rates of 9.15 and 5.82 in that edition).

+Aircraft with high loss rates often have fundamental design flaws.
+The F28 has a known sensitivity to icing, which has led to numerous accidents including Air Ontario Flight 1363 and USAir Flight 405.
+Similarly, the MD-11 incorporated a relaxed stability design, which may have contributed to numerous landing accidents that have occurred, including Fedex Express Flight 80 and Lufthansa Cargo Flight 8460.
+The Concorde has a well-documented susceptibility to tire failures, experiencing up to 57 failures during its service, in which 32 of the blowouts resulted in damage to the structure, hydraulic systems or engines.

 With the arrival of Wide Area Augmentation System (WAAS), satellite navigation has become accurate enough for altitude as well as positioning use, and is being used increasingly for instrument approaches as well as en-route navigation.
 However, because the GPS constellation is a single point of failure, on-board Inertial Navigation System (INS) or ground-based navigation aids are still required for backup.

 In 2017, Rockwell Collins reported it had become more costly to certify than to develop a system, from 75% engineering and 25% certification in past years.

-It calls for a global harmonization between certifying authorities to avoid redundant engineering and certification tests rather than recognizing the others approval and validation.
+It calls for global harmonization among certifying authorities to avoid redundant engineering and certification tests rather than recognizing others' approval and validation.

 Groundings of entire classes of aircraft out of equipment safety concerns is unusual, but this has occurred to the de Havilland Comet in 1954 after multiple crashes due to metal fatigue and hull failure, the McDonnell Douglas DC-10 in 1979 after the crash of American Airlines Flight 191 due to engine loss, the Boeing 787 Dreamliner in 2013 after its battery problems, and the Boeing 737 MAX in 2019 after two crashes preliminarily tied to a flight control system.